thephpleague/url/dev-master/url-information.md

 Since every update returns a modified instance, you can chain each setter methods to simplify URL creation and/or modification.

+<p class="message-notice">If the modifications does not alter the current object, it is returned as is, otherwise, a new modified object is returned.</p>

 ## Getting access to URL components

 ### URL components